aspose-slides/Aspose.Slides-Products/slides/en/cpp/merger/otp/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

         {{< blocks/products/pf/agp/demobox sectionTitle="Online OTP Merger Live Demos" sectionDescription="Merge OTP documents right now by visiting our [Live Demos website](https://products.aspose.app/slides/merger).
-The live demo has the following benefits" >}}
+The live demo has the following benefits:" >}}
             {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download Aspose API." >}}
             {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write any code." >}}
             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your OTP files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text=" It will be merged and concatenated instantly." >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="OTP" readMoreLink="https://docs.fileformat.com/presentation/otp/" >}}
-Files with .OTP extension represent presentation template files created by applications in OASIS OpenDocument standard format.
-The contents of such a file include presentation information in the form of slides with text, images, shapes, multimedia content, transition effects and other slide elements.
-These template files are used for creating new presentations quickly based on the styling information stored in the template itself.
-OTP files can be created and saved with several different applications such as Impress that comes with OpenOffice suite and Microsoft PowerPoint.
-The OTP file format is similar to Microsoft PowerPoint template files .POT and .POTX.
+Files with the `.OTP` extension are OpenDocument presentation templates.
+They store reusable layouts, styles, formatting, backgrounds, and other content for creating new presentations with a consistent design.
+OTP files can be created and opened by applications that support the OpenDocument Format (ODF).
+The format is comparable to the Microsoft PowerPoint POT and POTX template formats.

         {{< /blocks/products/pf/agp/about-file-text >}}